Shivam0176/Movie-Recommendation-System/README.md

 ### 5. Generate the model files

-Run all cells in `movie-recommender-system.ipynb` to preprocess the data and generate `movie_dict.pkl` and `similarity.pkl`.
-Move these files into a `binary_files/` folder in the project root.
+Run the python file `recommendation-system.py` to preprocess the data and generate `movie_dict.pkl` and `similarity.pkl`. these files will be in a `binary_files/` folder in the project root.

 ### 6. Run the app